With a little help growing roses in containers on balconies and terraces will certainly be a success

-Clay pots, on the other hand provide cooler conditions for the roots during hot weather periods.
+Clay pots, on the other hand, provide cooler conditions for the roots during hot weather periods.

-In cold climates it would be a good choice to take light plastic containers.
+In cold climates, it would be a good choice to take light plastic containers.
 To carry them into a cool, non-freezing indoor room to overwinter would be easier than to drag a heavy clay pot.

-Choose a quality rose planting mix to get the best growing results for your plants.
-Regular soil from your garden is not the best choice to grow roses in containers.
+Choose a high quality rose planting mix to get the best growing results for your plants.
+Regular soil from your garden is not the best choice for growing roses in containers.

 My recommendation would be Garden Soil For Roses.

 The soil in the container must not run dry.
 Dryness in the root-ball will cause powdery mildew and other diseases, but be aware of “Wet Feet” which will kill your flowers.